MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/operator-connect-india-configure.md

 ## Set up phone numbers

 **HOW DOES THIS SECTION CHANGE?
-I'M ASSUMING THERE IS NOT MOVING NUMBERS FROM CALLING PLANS...**
+DO WE NEED MOVING NUMBERS FROM CALLING PLANS?
+FROM DIRECT ROUTING?**

 How you set up phone numbers depends on whether you're setting up numbers for new users, or moving existing numbers from either Microsoft Calling Plans or Direct Routing.